AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 We've added a caching mechanism that improves the overall user experience.
 It is applicable when you select additional event creators.
 In this mode, the events are fetched the first time when an author searches for an event.
 The cache persists for 30 mins so that authors know how long they must wait to fetch the new events.

-# Microsoft Teams Connector
+## Microsoft Teams Connector

-Microsoft® Teams® is a persistent chat-based collaboration platform that supports document sharing, online meetings, and other features for business communications.
+Microsoft&reg; Teams&reg; is a persistent chat-based collaboration platform that supports document sharing, online meetings, and other features for business communications.

 Adobe Learning Manager uses a virtual classroom connector that can be used to integrate Microsoft Teams meetings into Learning Manager.